-- A.Because the requirements for indexes vary, there are a number of different types of index structures.
+- A. Because the requirements for indexes vary, there are a number of different types of index structures.
 These can be considered in terms of various alternatives. - B. In an ordered index, the index entries are kept in order of the search key.
-In a hashed index, they are not - a hashing function (as discussed in CPS222) controls the order of the entries.
+In a hashed index, they are not a hashing function (as discussed in CPS222) controls the order of the entries.

-- 1. Example: Indexes in books are always ordered indexes a hashed index would be close to useless. - 2.
-An ordered index facilitates range queries and accessing all the rows in search key order.
-A hashed index does not. - 3.
-A hashed index often leads to more efficient access and maintenance, for reasons we will see. - C. In a clustering index, the actual data is stored in the order dictated by the index.
+Example: Indexes in books are always ordered indexes - a hashed index would be close to useless to people.

+- 1. An ordered index facilitates range and prefix queries and accessing all the rows in search key order.
+A hashed index does not. - 2.
+But a hashed index often leads to more efficient access and maintenance, for reasons we will see. - C. In a clustering index, the actual data is stored in the order dictated by the index.
 In a non-clustering index, it is not. - 1.
-Obviously, a given file can have at most one clustering index - 2.
-A clustering index has both advantages and disadvantages: - a) If the index is ordered, clustering makes range queries much easier, because the index need only be used to locate the first row in the range, and then subsequent rows are found by following the physical order of the data.

-Example (a bit contrived).
-If you wanted to read the descriptions of all the CS courses offered at Gordon, you might use an index to locate the first page of the catalog containing course descriptions for CS, and then continue from there to read all the descriptions without needing to refer to the index again.
+Frequently, the term "clustering" is only used for ordered indexes, but technically a hashed index could be used to determined the placement of the rows, in which case of course they would not be kept in any sorted order. - 2.
+Obviously, a given file can have at most one clustering index - 3.
+A clustering index has both advantages and disadvantages: - a) If the index is ordered, clustering makes range queries much easier, because the index need only be used to locate the first row in the range, and then subsequent rows are found by following the physical order of the data. - Example (a bit contrived).
+If you wanted to read the descriptions of all the CS courses offered at Gordon, you might use an index to locate the first page of the catalog containing course descriptions for CS, and then continue from there to read all the descriptions without needing to refer to the index again. - b) If the search key is not a superkey, It also makes accessing multiple rows having the same search key value easier, because the index need only be used to locate the first row having the desired value, and subsequent rows are sequentially adjacent.

-- b) If the search key is not a superkey, It also makes accessing multiple rows having the same search key value easier, because the index need only be used to locate the first row having the desired value, and subsequent rows are sequentially adjacent. - c) However, a clustering index complicates maintenance, because when a row is inserted, it must be inserted at the right physical space; when a row is deleted, the vacated space must be somehow"closed up", and if a row is updated and the search key value changes, then it must be moved.

-3. Sometimes a clustering index, if one is present, is called a primary index.
+- c) However, a clustering index complicates maintenance, because when a row is inserted, it must be inserted at the right physical space; when a row is deleted, the vacated space must be somehow"closed up", and if a row is updated and the search key value changes, then it must be moved.
+(We will look at a structure the B+ tree that makes this relatively easy, though.) - 4.
+Sometimes a clustering index, if one is present, is called a primary index.
 Non-clustering indexes are sometimes called secondary indexes.
-Note that, while a primary index might be based on the primary key of the file, it need not be
+Note that, while a primary index might be based on the primary key of the file, it need not be.
+(Another place where the same word can have two different meanings!)

-Example: in a registration system, a Student table might be set up with a clustering index based on last_name (rather than student-id).
+Example: in a registration system, a Student table (with primary key student\id) might be set up with a clustering index based on name (rather than student\id) because often things like enrollment lists are sorted by name.
 In this case, the primary index is not based on the primary key.